 Best value: $149 +20°F Hammock Gear Econ Quilt

 Save $100 and get the same warmth: Hammock Gear just released its Econ line of down quilts.
 For a slight increase in weight over their popular ultralight Burrow Quilts, you get essentially the same quilt for a lot less money.
 The difference is that Burrow quilt (above) uses 850 fill power goose down and light 0.7 oz fabric.
 The same Econ quilt uses 800 fill power duck down, and slightly heavier (but more durable) 1.1 oz fabric.
-Total weight difference is only 5 oz! (+20 Burrow is 19 oz vs. +20 Econ at 24 oz)
+Total weight difference is only 5 oz! (+20 Burrow is 19 oz vs. +20 Econ at 24 oz) Note: HG hasn’t yet managed to get the longitudinal baffles (on the pictured quilt) into the standard workflow for the Econ line.
+They hope to in the future.

 This quilt was a Backpacker Magazine pick in their “The 13 Best New Sleeping Bags [and quilts] & Pads of 2017.”
 And to be sure Enlightened Equipment makes some very nice quilts some using pricy 950 fill power down!